YupengGao/Vender-Machine/ReadMe.txt

 4.Support different type of motor, Motor interface can be used to add new motor in the future.
 5.Vender's sale can be checked

-Note:
-Because I don't have much time to do this, so finish it in a hurry, just simply test it, not use Junit.
-Don't have enough time to test all the cases and write annotation for every function, sorry about that.
-If you have questions about my project please feel free to contact me.
-My email address is msz1990@yahoo.com.
-Thank you for your time to see my code, to be honest I'm very appreciate this kind of interview, this is the right way to find a good engineer By this interview I'm fall in love with your team, I'm sure your guys must be a group of very excllent engineer.
-Really hope can work with your guys in the futrue.
-Looking forward to hear from you soon.

-Best,
-Shizhe